-2. The influence of regulation on corporate behaviours - contrasting the approach in the USA with that of the UK
+2. The influence of regulation on corporate behaviours - contrasting the approach in the USA with that of the UK executives.

-There is no one single best approach to regulating the actions of boards and senior executives.
 Consider the contrast between the US mandatory regime in the Sarbanes-Oxley Act (SOX) and the apparently lighter touch of the 'comply or explain' regime in the EU and the UK (ICSA, 2020).
 The following extracts from the report of a 'round table' discussion in the UK (Chartered Governance Institute, 2020) succinctly sum up the background and current position: